mgiann2/csp-utils/README.md

 ### Solving a CSP
 To solve a **CSP**, call either the **backtrackSolve** or **GACSolve** methods on the **CSP** class.
 The **GACSolve** method should offer substantial performance benefits over **backtrackSolve** and should be used in most cases.
 After calling either of these methods, if false is returned then the **CSP** is unsolvable, otherwise a solution has been found.
 The solution can be accessed by looping though the **assigned_val** property of each of the variables.

+## Bug Fixes
+- Fixed issue where if all variables in a CSP are assigned before solving, then the backtrackSolve and GACSolve methods would return true even if assignments cause a constraint to be unsatisfied.